python-pillow/Pillow/docs/handbook/tutorial.rst

         # ...do something to frame...

-Postscript printing
+PostScript printing
 -------------------

-The Python Imaging Library includes functions to print images, text and graphics on Postscript printers.
+The Python Imaging Library includes functions to print images, text and graphics on PostScript printers.
 Here’s a simple example:

-Drawing Postscript
+Drawing PostScript
 ^^^^^^^^^^^^^^^^^^

 ::